simonmichael/hledger/hledger/hledger.m4.md

 - `every Nth day [of month]` (`31st day` will be adjusted to each month's last day)
 - `every Nth WEEKDAYNAME [of month]`

-Yearly on a custom day:
+Yearly on a custom month and day:

 - `every MM/DD [of year]` (month number and day of month number)
 - `every MONTHNAME DDth [of year]` (full or three-letter english month name, case insensitive, and day of month number)